 29A.
-Attendance by physical attendance and electronic means
+Attendance by physical attendance and/or by using virtual meeting technology

-29A.1 The Council may, in its absolute discretion, arrange for persons entitled to attend a general meeting to do so physically and by using electronic means at such meeting place or places determined by the Council, provided that at least one location shall be in Hong Kong which shall be the principal meeting place for the general meeting.

-29A.2 When a general meeting is held in a manner specified in Article 29A.1, the following provisions shall apply:
+- 29A.1 The Council may, in its absolute discretion, arrange for persons entitled to attend a general meeting to do so physically at such physical venue(s) and/or by using virtual meeting technology (as defined in the Ordinance) determined by the Council, provided that for a physical meeting or a hybrid meeting (i.e. a general meeting to be held concurrently at a physical venue and by using virtual meeting technology), at least one location shall be in Hong Kong which shall be the principal meeting venue for the general meeting. - 29A.2 When a general meeting is held in a manner specified in Article 29A.1, the following provisions shall apply: - (a) For a physical meeting or a hybrid meeting, the chair of the meeting shall be present physically at, and the meeting shall be deemed to take place at, the principal meeting venue. - (b) Any Member or any proxy attending at the physical venue(s) determined by the Council or participating by using the specified virtual meeting technology shall be counted in the quorum for and entitled to vote at the meeting in question, and the meeting shall be duly constituted and its proceedings valid provided that the chair of the meeting is satisfied that adequate facilities are available throughout the meeting to ensure that Members attending the meeting are able to participate in the business for which the meeting has been convened.

-- (a) The chairman of the meeting shall be present physically at, and the meeting shall be deemed to take place at, the principal meeting place. - (b) Any Member or any proxy attending at the meeting place(s) determined by the Council or participating by electronic means shall be counted in the quorum for and entitled to vote at the meeting in question, and the meeting shall be duly constituted and its proceedings valid provided that the chairman of the meeting is satisfied that adequate facilities are available throughout the meeting to ensure that Members attending the meeting are able to participate in the business for which the meeting has been convened. - (c) Where Members attend physically at one of the meeting places or where Members participate by using electronic means, a failure (for any reason) of the communication equipment, or any other failure in the arrangements for enabling those in a location other than the principal meeting place to participate in the business for which the meeting has been convened, shall not affect the validity of the meeting at the principal meeting place or the resolutions passed, or any business conducted there or any action taken pursuant to such business. - (d) If any of the meeting locations is outside Hong Kong, the provisions of these Articles concerning the service and giving of notice for the meeting, and the time for lodging proxies, shall be applied by reference to the principal meeting place in Hong Kong. - 29A.3 The right of a Member to participate in the business of any general meeting shall include the right to listen, speak, vote on a show of hands or poll, be represented by a proxy and have access to all documents which are required by the Ordinance or these Articles to be made available at the meeting.
+- (c) Where Members attend physically at one of the physical venues or where Members participate by using the specified virtual meeting technology, a failure (for any reason) of the communication equipment, or any other failure in the arrangements for enabling those in a location other than the principal meeting venue to participate in the business for which the meeting has been convened, shall not affect the validity of the meeting at the principal meeting venue or the resolutions passed, or any business conducted there or any action taken pursuant to such business. - (d) If any of the meeting locations is outside Hong Kong, the provisions of these Articles concerning the service and giving of notice for the meeting, and the time for lodging proxies, shall be applied by reference to the principal meeting venue in Hong Kong. - 29A.3 The right of a Member to participate in the business of any general meeting shall include the right to listen, speak, vote on a show of hands or poll, be represented by a proxy and have access to all documents which are required by the Ordinance or these Articles to be made available at the meeting.